HerrMotz/bachelor-thesis/publication/main.typ

 == This Work
 #todo[Dieses Kapitel sollte kontextfrei verständlich sein.]

 This thesis aims to lay the ground work for a visual query builder for SPARQL queries.My developed program _Query by Graph_#footnote[A demonstration is available at https://quebyg.danielmotz.de/.] allows the user to build queries for Wikibase instances (e.g. Wikidata) without the necessity to write code.
 The idea is, that the contents of a Wikibase instance and the query for the same can be visualised as a graph, consisting of nodes and edges between them.
 Using _Query by Graph_, the user can build a graph of a desired structure, fill in variables for unknown structures and retrieve the query's result from any Wikibase instance.
 Novel to current work, it can *import a previously built query* and *apply changes from the generated SPARQL query to the visual query graph*.
 Furthermore, the user can work with _multiple Wikibase instances_ in one session, allowing for *federated queries*.
+Furthermore, in practical application of RDF, certain constructs occur, which are supposed to interpreted in a certain way.
+This work shows, that these can also be mapped to a visual query graph. #todo[sollte ich hier nun den Begriff Qualifier erwähnen?
+Das könnte man übrigens nicht nur für Qualifier machen, sondern analog für ordered lists, references, ...]

 #figure(
   image("screenshot.png"),